The Life and Opinions of Tristram Shandy, Gentleman: Allusions and influences

 Tristram Shandy draws on a tradition of learned wit satire.
 The text is filled with allusions and references to the leading thinkers and writers of the seventeenth and eighteenth centuries.
 The satirists Alexander Pope, Jonathan Swift, Rabelais, and Cervantes were major influences on Sterne and Tristram Shandy.
 Rabelais was by far Sterne's favourite author, and in his correspondence he made clear that he considered himself Rabelais's successor in humorous writing.
-Sterne also frequently draws on Essays by the sixteenth-century French philosopher Michel de Montaigne, Richard Burton's The Anatomy of Melancholy, Of Death by the early scientist Francis Bacon, Swift's Battle of the Books, and the Scriblerian collaborative work The Memoirs of Martinus Scriblerus.
+Sterne also frequently draws on Essays by the sixteenth-century French philosopher Michel de Montaigne, Robert Burton's The Anatomy of Melancholy, Of Death by the early scientist Francis Bacon, Swift's Battle of the Books, and the Scriblerian collaborative work The Memoirs of Martinus Scriblerus.

 The title page of the first volume features an epigraph in untranslated Greek.
 The unattributed quotation is from the Stoic philosopher Epictetus, and means "Men are disturbed not by things, but by their opinions about things."

 The novel also makes use of the philosopher John Locke's theories of empiricism, or the way we assemble what we know of ourselves and our world from the "association of ideas" that come to us from our five senses.
 Sterne is by turns respectful and satirical of Locke's theories, using the association of ideas to construct characters' "hobby-horses", or whimsical obsessions, that both order and disorder their lives in different ways.
 Sterne borrows from and argues against Locke's language theories (on the imprecision and arbitrariness of words and usage), and consequently spends much time discussing the very words he uses in his own narrative –with "digressions, gestures, piling up of apparent trivia in the effort to get at the truth".

 The Sterne scholar Melvyn New highlights that Sterne was not particularly influenced by the writers who eventually came to be known as the major novelists of the eighteenth century: Sterne never mentions Daniel Defoe, Samuel Richardson, or Henry Fielding, and he only acknowledges Tobias Smollett through the unflattering parodic character Smelfungus.
 As such, despite writing prose fiction, Sterne stands apart from the development of the novel as a genre.